8:00 a.m. to 4:30 p.m

 Resources for Faculty and Staff

 Many staff are not aware that we offer free counseling services to students who are enrolled at the college.
-We’re located in Main Hall in the lower level (the basement), we follow strict privacy rules to ensure that students can utilize our service without fear of negative consequences from administrators, faculty or staff.
+We’re located in Main Hall in the garden level.
+We follow strict privacy rules to ensure that students can utilize our service without fear of negative consequences from administrators, faculty, staff or fellow students.

 When to refer a student